dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The Fiber Triangle demo now lets you toggle time-slicing on and off.
 Makes it much easier to see the effect.
 Thanks <a href="https://twitter.com/giamir?ref_src=twsrc%5Etfw">@giamir</a> for the PR! 🎉 <a href="https://t.co/qhsWUIyXPf">pic.twitter.com/qhsWUIyXPf</a></p>&mdash; Andrew Clark (@acdlite) <a href="https://twitter.com/acdlite/status/846456239693344769?ref_src=twsrc%5Etfw">March 27, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 > **Note:** Work is the result of an update.
-Updates are computations perfomed during the traversal of the component trees.
+Updates are computations performed during the traversal of the component trees.

 Check out more information on [Reconciliation](https://reactjs.org/docs/reconciliation.html) and the [React Fiber Architecture](https://github.com/acdlite/react-fiber-architecture).